rmccoy4145/paythebill/README.md

 # Pay The Bill

-I hate bills but since Mint webapp is gone, I needed a way to track my bills... so I made this.
-It's a simple way to track your bills.
+Bills...the bane of humans existence.
+I needed a way to track my bills, so I spent a Saturday and made this simple app to do just that.
+This app allows you to place bills on a monthly schedule, view them on a calendar, mark them as paid, then go on with your day.
+No fancy databases are used, only the browser's local storage is used to store your data.

 ## Features
 - Bill schedule places due dates on the calendar on the day of the month they are due